SSWConsulting/SSW.Rules.Content/rules/remote-desktop-gateway-mfa/rule.md

 <!--endintro-->

-You can follow along [Microsoft's documentation](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-mfa-nps-extension) to implement this at your company, or you can follow the summary below, if you already fill the prerequisites:
+You can follow along [Microsoft's documentation](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-mfa-nps-extension) to implement this at your company and follow the summary below, if you already fill the prerequisites:

 1. ##### Enable the NPS role on a domain-joined server